 1. Incandescent Lights

 There was a time when incandescent lights were the top choice for customers, owing to their affordable price and glorious golden hue.
 By heating a filament, these lights produce a warm, yellow glow to brighten the area around your pool.
-They create the perfect setting for spending time with your family and relaxing by the poolside.
+They create the perfect setting for spending time with family and relaxing by the poolside.

-Although modern CFL lights have replaced incandescent bulbs, they still retain their attractiveness.
+Although modern CFL lights have replaced incandescent bulbs, they retain their attractiveness.
 The water looks green when the lights come on, with the yellow and blue colours combining to form a striking combination.

 3. Halogen Lights

 Halogen lights are highly sought-after, proving more powerful than incandescent bulbs.
-They use 20% less energy, but that doesn't affect the output, so rest assured; your pool will be well-lit throughout the night.
+They use 20% less energy, but that doesn’t affect the output, so rest assured; that your pool area will be well-lit throughout the night.

 These lights use filament heating technology, producing a yellow glow similar to incandescent lights.
 So, how are they different?
-The answer lies in the name because halogen lights have halogen gas inside their bulbs.
-This gas allows the light to operate at higher temperatures inside a much smaller area, ideal for poolside lighting.
+The answer lies in the name because traditional halogen lights have halogen gas inside their bulbs.
+This gas allows the pool light to operate at higher temperatures inside a much smaller area, ideal for poolside lighting.

-Halogens had lost their charm over the years because of higher costs and shorter lifespans.
-But with help from the latest technology, they are slowly making a comeback in a different form, which we'll discuss next.
+Halogens have lost their charm over the years because of higher costs and shorter lifespans.
+But with help from the latest technology, they are slowly making a comeback in a different form, which we’ll discuss next.

 1. Flush-Mounted Underwater LEDs

-2. Flush-Mounted Underwater Halogen Lights
+2. Flush-Mounted Underwater Halogen Pool Lights

 3. Surface-Mounted Underwater LEDs

 Compared to flush-mounted LEDs, these lights prove more user-friendly with a change in installation.
-Surface-mounted lights can be fitted without much hassle, making them incredibly popular among pool owners.
+Surface-mounted lights can be fitted without hassle, making them incredibly popular among pool owners.

-These lights tend to stick out slightly, having both positive and negative aspects.
-The positive attribute is that it's possible to retrofit the lights and replace them if they malfunction.
+These lights tend to stick out slightly, having positive and negative aspects.
+The positive attribute is that it’s possible to retrofit the lights and replace them if they malfunction.
 On the other hand, they break easily, especially if you have children jumping into the poor or using these lights for leverage to climb out.

 4. Surface-Mounted Underwater Halogen Lights

 The only thing you need to worry about is their longevity.
-Since the light sticks outwards from the pool surface, it's easy to break them while cleaning or changing the pool water.
+Since the light fixture sticks outwards from the pool surface, it’s easy to break them while cleaning or changing the pool water.
 Apart from that, their attractive design and cost-effective prices work in your favour, allowing you to experiment with pool decoration.

 It creates the perfect setting for hosting family events and organizing pool parties.